HenriqueDoehler/Shopify-StoreFront-Gusk/README.md

 Features
 This project includes the following features:

-Product browsing
+Product browsing,
-Cart functionality
+Cart functionality,
-Checkout shopify
+Checkout shopify,
-Search products
+Search products,
-Create client account
+Create client account,
-Banners
+Banners,

 Learn More
 To learn more about this project, please see the following resources: